Riwaj-shrestha/riwaj-blog-jekyll/_pages/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: "Frontend Developer Extraordinaire: Turning Coffee into Code and Designs into Delight!"
 permalink: /aboutme/
 ---

 My name is Riwaj Shrestha.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+And here are the things about me...

+- Frontend developer by day, designer by night, and coffee enthusiast 24/7!
+- Turning caffeine into beautiful websites, one pixel at a time.
+- Making the web a prettier place, because who wants an ugly internet?
+- Bringing your wildest design dreams to life, as long as they don't involve Comic Sans.
+- Lover of clean code and clean design, except when it comes to my desk (that's a beautiful mess).

 What else do you need?